FacuArmos-servers/monitor/README.md

 ## Introduction

-This is a rather simple tool part of the "administrative tools" category allowing server owner to easily run a looping script that'll keep track of down servers and restart them straight through the shell.
+This is a rather simple tool part of the "administrative tools" category allowing server owners to easily run a looping script that'll keep track of down servers and restart them straight through the shell.

 ## Features